Felix251/Felix251/README.md

 - 👋 Hi, I’m @Felix251
 - 👀 I’m interested in web developpement
-- 🌱 I’m currently learning Javascript with framework like react Js and styling framework like tailwindcss.
+- 🌱 I’m currently learning Javascript vanilla and framework like react Js and styling framework like tailwindcss.
 I'm also learning spring, spring boot, spring security for backend developpement
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me felixfarbandao@gmail.com